partanenatte/Platform-of-Trust-integration-demo/README.md

 Technical information how to use this project can be found in the .PDF - [Platform of Trust Unreal connection documentation](../main/Platform%20of%20Trust%20Unreal%20connection%20documentation.pdf)

-# Required systemspesific thigs are:
+# Required system spesific things are:

 Development is made with Unreal Engine 4.25, might not work with newer versions!